 Finally, self-publishing is a huge growth area.
 In the 5 years 2011 to 2016, Bowker reported that US self-published print and ebook titles (with ISBNs) grew over 200%.
 And some self-published authors, including EL James of ‘Fifty Shades’ fame, and Andy Weir who wrote ‘The Martian’ (originally available as a self-published ebook for 99c, now a Hollywood blockbuster movie), have really made it big!

-But ultimately it’s not all about the money!
+But ultimately it’s not about the money!
+If money follows, that’s a bonus.
 Writing and self-publishing is about you and your readers.
 It’s about your desire to contribute to, and leave a mark in this world, in your own way.
 And it’s about your readers, who will hopefully be entertained, moved or inspired by what you write!

 Questions?
 Comments?
 Leave a reply below this post. 🙂